skienzmatishun/rippreport/content/p/catalyst-colors/index.md

   category_score: 0
   rank: 10
 summary: Building on our recent exposure of local backroom deals, three council members raided taxpayer accounts to buy millions in unapproved land.
-Financial records prove the council bypassed public meetings and ignored federal guidelines to reward their political ring.
+Financial records show the council bypassed public meetings and ignored federal guidelines to reward their political ring.
 Can Fairhope taxpayers afford to keep funding Catalyst's secret spending spree?